I can now put a big checkmark next to something on the garage to-do list! I finished building my miter saw bench this weekend.

-If you don’t do too much woodworking, this project may seem kind of boring.
+This project may seem dull if you don’t do too much woodworking.
 But since I use my miter saw on nearly every project I do, it is a big deal for me.

-I started out by building the legs and frame for the top and bottom shelves, shown below.
+I started by building the legs and frame for the top and bottom shelves, shown below.

 Next, I cut the 3/4″ plywood for the shelves.
 I used my Ryobi Circular Saw attached to my Kreg Circular Saw Guide.
 Both of these tools are key for me when cutting plywood.
 The circular saw is cordless and uses the same battery as my drill and nail gun, which is very convenient.
 The Kreg Circular Saw Guide attaches to the circular saw and is easily adjustable to help ensure an accurate cut.

 After that, I placed the plywood on the braces I had made for the shelves.
 At this point, you could stop and have a rolling workbench.

 But I continued to build the guides and fence for my miter saw.
 For the rest of the pieces I attached, I chose not to glue them before screwing them in because I am hoping at some point to upgrade my miter saw.
 I currently have a Hitachi 10″ Single Bevel Compound Saw, which I love and feel is an excellent and affordable starter saw.

 I used a 1×8, like the instructions said, to attach perpendicular as a fence on either side of the saw.
 My saw is smaller than the one used in the plans, so it ended up being about 48″ on the left side of the saw and 18″ on the right side.
 The cutting surface of my saw was 3 1/4″ high, so I subjected 3/4″ off of that to account for the top board I was using, a 1×10, and six pieces of plywood that I cut to around 11″x2 3/4″.

 I cut my 1×10 to go across the top for the last step.